US Marijuana Laws 2017

 Why do we care what the laws are in other states?

-As a responsible cannabis consumer, if you ever want to leave the state or need to travel, medicinally or recreationally, it is simply good sense to know the laws in other states.
+As a responsible herb consumer, if you ever want to leave the state or need to travel, medicinally or recreationally, it is simply good sense to know the laws in other states.
 Since the federal government still frowns on flying with your stash, chances are you’re driving somewhere, and with 21 states still upholding prohibition, it’s likely you’ll pass through a state where you are considered a criminal, not a patient.

 There are basically four categories to legalization you need to understand.